 Pass/No pass or letter grade option.
-Hours/semester: 16-18 lecture/48-108 lab/32-36 hours by arrangement.
+Hours/semester: 16-18 lecture/48-108 lab.
 Designed to help students understand the offensive fundamentals of playing and coaching baseball.
 Students will gain knowledge about the history, philosophies, techniques and strategies related to the development of individual and team play in baseball and apply them in a practical setting.
 (Same as TEAM 191.)
 (AA, CSU)